CheckoutFinland/psp-api/docs/README.md

 field | type | description
 ------|------|------------
 transactionId | string | Assigned transaction ID for the payment href | string | URL to hosted payment gateway.
-Redirect user here if the payment forms cannot be rendered directly inside the web shop. providers | [Provider](#provider) | Array of providers.
+Redirect (`HTTP GET`) user here if the payment forms cannot be rendered directly inside the web shop. providers | [Provider](#provider) | Array of providers.
 Render these elements as HTML forms

 ##### Provider